 - It provides helpful utilities for Flutter app development;

 - Firebase likes open source and makes it extremely easy for developers to build a project;

 - It allows you to use Firebase Console to access data using a browser.

 - You might face difficulty in setting up Firebase on your respective device;

 - When it comes to the Flutter app database for your application, Firebase isn’t in a production-ready environment;

 - You should be aware of the permissions you give to the database since it is storing the data online.

 Hive is a favorable database option for Flutter development.
-If you ask any of the Flutter app development companies or your hired Flutter app developers, you will have a unanimous decision of using Hive as a database option.
+If you ask any Flutter app development companies or your hired Flutter app developers, you will have a unanimous decision to use Hive as a database option.